chrisichris/ybuilder/README.markdown

     test-resources/
         <test resources>

-## Configuration

-The central definition file of ybuilder is the `project.yeti` file.
-`project.yeti` defines the project's name, dependencies, custom build tasks etc.

 ### Defining the name, groudId, artifactId, version, description

 `project.yeti` is a normal yeti programm.
 In this yeti program first a `config`